javl/InstaxBLE/readme.md

 - :heavy_check_mark: Test on Linux
 - :heavy_check_mark: Test on MacOS
 - :white_large_square: Test on Raspberry Pi
-- :white_large_square: Test on Windows
+- :heavy_check_mark: Test on Windows

 #### Printer info:
 Some of these options have already been explored in other branches, but I need to bring them into the main branch.